rouvinerh/IRC-Enterprise-Setup-Vagrant/setup/README.md

 9. Set up DC

 ### Windows Host (`192.168.111.151`)
-The Windows Host is a Windows Server 2022 Standard machine (Box: `gusztavvargadr/windows-server`).
+The Windows Host is a Windows 10 Standard machine (Box: `gusztavvargadr/windows-10`).
 1. Add static route to route all traffic to `111.0.10.0/24` (external subnet) to `192.168.111.5` (router)
 2. Add firewall rule
 3. Add audit policies